toribiodiego/ECE-471-Generative-Machine-Learning/Final_Project/README.md

 ## Interactive Multimodal Agent (Audio-Video)

-All source code, configuration files, and assets needed to run *Agnes*—our live, webcam-driven multimodal troll—are collected here.
-You’ll find the Python application (`app.py`), YAML configs for audio/video and model settings, Gradio UI scaffolding, the insult-laden system prompt, and exhibition artifacts such as screenshots and posters.
+Everything required to run *Agnes*—source, configs, and exhibition assets—lives in this folder.
+Core pieces include the streaming loop (`app.py`), YAML configuration files, a Gradio UI scaffold, the insult-packed system prompt, and poster/screenshot artifacts.

 ### Objective
-Create an always-on demonstrator that streams real-time video frames and microphone audio to Gemini 2.0, then plays back the model’s synthesized speech so visitors can banter with a sarcastic “AI face.”
-The project explores low-latency media pipelines, prompt engineering for personality control, and lightweight front-end delivery via Gradio—all while keeping hardware requirements to a commodity webcam and mic.
+Build an always-on demo that streams webcam frames and mic audio to Gemini 2.0, plays back the model’s synthesized speech, and lets visitors banter with a sarcastic “AI face.”
+The project highlights low-latency media pipelines, prompt-driven personality control, and a lightweight Gradio front-end—all on commodity hardware.

 ### Exhibition

 ![photo from GenML live-demo](artifacts/exhibition.jpeg)

-**Figure 1**: Photo from the GenML exhibition showing *Agnes*, the interactive multimodal agent, in action.
+**Figure 1**: *Agnes* trolling attendees at the GenML exhibition.

 ### Approach

-We pair Google Gemini 2.0’s backend with a lightweight Gradio front-end: every webcam frame and microphone chunk is streamed to Gemini and the model returns synthesized speech in real time.
-The only hardware requirements are a working camera and either a dynamic or built-in computer mic; configuration lives in `config.yaml`, while implementation specifics are in `app.py`.
-At launch we seed Gemini with custom system instructions so the agent—Agnes—immediately begins roasting whoever appears on-screen.

-### On Replication

-A full step-by-step guide for running Agnes locally—including environment setup, credentials, and troubleshooting—is in **[replication.md](replication.md)**.
+Webcam video and audio stream into Gemini’s Live API<sup>[1](#ref1)</sup>; Gemini returns speech that we play back in real time.
+Gradio wraps the loop in a one-click web UI, while `config.yaml` toggles mic type, model, and voice.
+On startup we load `instructions.txt`, so *Agnes* begins roasting whoever steps into view.

 ### Directory Structure